 The Drive Details screen shows the state of the drive's status LED.
 The LED states are the same for all generations of drives.
-Refer to the tape drive documentation about interpreting the LED (see LTO Ultrium Tape Drives on page 20 or TS11xx Technology Drives on page 20).
+Refer to the tape drive documentation about interpreting the LED (see LTO Ultrium Tape Drives on page 19 or TS11xx Technology Drives on page 20).

-- The LED status information shown on the Drive Details screen always indicates that the LED is off for LTO-4 Fibre Channel drives running firmware version 8940 or later, all firmware versions for LTO-5 and later generation Fibre Channel drives, and all firmware versions for TS11xx technology drives.
+- Notes: The LED status information shown on the Drive Details screen always indicates that the LED is off.
 If you need to determine the state of the LED, use the IBM Tape Diagnostic Tool (ITDT).
-Download and install the software as described in Use the IBM Tape Diagnostic Tool (ITDT) to Retrieve a Drive Dump on page 412. - Make sure you install ITDT on a computer that is connected to the same SAN as the drives in the library. - For TS11xx technology drives, use the MCD to determine the status of the drive (see Interpreting the SCD and MCD Codes).
+Download and install the software as described in Use the IBM Tape Diagnostic Tool (ITDT) to Retrieve a Drive Dump on page 368. - Make sure you install ITDT on a computer that is connected to the same SAN as the drives in the library. - For TS11xx technology drives, use the MCD to determine the status of the drive (see Interpreting the SCD and MCD Codes).